High Protein Vegan Cream Cheese

 Nutrition

 This is our go-to homemade cream cheese when we want to add a little extra protein!
-This is great for mixing in other flavors and using in dips!
-Be wary about using it in something that will be cooked though because this will bake like tofu and will not stay fluid and creamy
+It's great for mixing in other flavors and using in dips!

 No ratings yet